kbengine/kbengine.github.com/cn/docs/commands/guiconsole.md

 	* pyprofile: provide deterministic profiling of Python programs

-	* cprofile: provide deterministic profiling of c / c + + programs
+	* cprofile: provide deterministic profiling of c/c++ programs

 	* eventprofile: Events that occurred within a period of time statistics